Santa Cruz Overnight Camp

 Are there any other campers who live near me?

-Probably.
-If you live in the San Francisco Bay Area, it would be hard to imagine a neighborhood where you would not run into a current or former Kennolyn camper!
+Probably, especially if you live in the San Francisco Bay Area.
+It would be hard to imagine a neighborhood where you would not run into a current or former Kennolyn camper!
 If you’d like to meet campers from your area, contact us and we would be happy to put you in touch with other camp families.

 Where do your staff come from?